WRKL: History

-An October 11, 2021 online article reported that the entire 12.7 acre WRKL transmitter site, including the building housing the station's studios and offices, had been sold in May 2021.
+An October 11, 2021, online article reported that the entire 12.7 acre WRKL transmitter site, including the building housing the station's studios and offices, had been sold in May 2021.
 WRKL had been off the air since September 10, 2021, and on November 12, 2021, owner Polnet Communications filed a Notice of Suspension of Operations with the FCC.
 It stated that the signal had been silenced in October 2021 due to a misunderstanding with, and removal of some equipment by the "landowner".
 It also stated that Polnet "would be sending an engineer shortly to restore service."
 On November 29, 2021, Polnet filed a "Request for Silent STA" with the commission, saying that they would be working on "an agreement with the landlord that will allow it to reinstall all needed equipment to restore service."
 The application was granted on February 3, 2022.
 On February 24, 2022, the station filed for an STA to return to the air with reduced power of 200 Watts.
 The application stated that an agreement had been reached with the landowner that would allow WRKL to broadcast temporarily from its Pomona location.
-The STA was approved by the Commission on February 28, 2022, and is valid for 6 months.
+The STA was approved by the Commission on February 28, 2022, and was valid for 6 months.
 The following day, March 1, WRKL returned to the air, simulcasting the Spanish Christian programming of WNYG, Patchogue, New York.

-WRKL's current license will expire on June 1, 2022.
-Polnet's renewal application for WRKL was filed on February 28, 2022, 27 days later than required by the commission's February 1 deadline.
+The station operated under that STA and two subsequent STA extensions until going silent on May 1, 2023.
+The station resumed broadcasting on June 25, 2023.

+On May 2, 2023, Polnet filed an application with the FCC for assignment of the WRKL license to Cantico Nuevo Ministry, Inc., a not-for-profit corporation.
+The station would be donated to Cantico Nuevo Ministry, Inc., whose "Radio Abundancia Divina" programming WRKL had been carrying since March 1, 2022.
+Polnet placed the value of the donation at $647,000, for the station, in "as-is" condition.
+Authorization and consent for the transfer was granted by the FCC on June 28, 2023, and was consummated August 29, 2023.

+Although the WRKL license specifies 1,000 watts day/800 watts night DA2 operation, the station continues to operate with 200 watts fulltime, non-directional, from a single tower.
+The most recent FCC STA for such operation expired September 5, 2023.